Fitness

 - Squeeze your glutes and abs as you lift your hips toward the ceiling.

-- Slowly lower your hips down to the floor, engaging your abs and glutes as you go.
+- Slowly lower your hips back down to the floor, engaging your abs and glutes as you go.

 - Do two sets of 12 reps, with a one-second pause at the bottom.

-7. Glute Bridge Hold
+7. Marching Glute Bridge

-- Lie back on the floor, bend your knees, and place your feet flat on the ground hip-width apart.
+- Place your feet flat on the ground hip-width apart.

-- Lift your hips as high as possible, squeezing the glutes at the top.
+- Lift your hips as high as possible.

 - Keep your belly button drawn in so you don’t hyper-extend your back.